IIIF/api/source/auth/2.0/index.md

 #### 2.3.2.
 Interaction
 {: #interaction}

-The client _SHOULD_ present the results of an HTTP `GET` request on the service's URI in a separate tab or window with a URL bar.
+The client _SHOULD_ present the results of an HTTP `GET` request on the service's URI in a separate tab or window with an address bar.
 At the same time, the client _SHOULD_ discard any access token that it has received from the corresponding service.
 The server _SHOULD_ reset the user's logged in status when this request is made and delete any access cookie previously set.

 ### 2.4.
 Example Description Resource with Authentication Services
 {: #example-description-resource-with-authentication-services}